Domestic Violence 101 Workshops

 YWCA’s Domestic Violence 101 Workshop series is designed and facilitated by our domestic violence staff to help community professionals and members recognize the dynamics of violence, understand the complex impact of domestic violence on individuals, families and the community, and learn how and when to take steps towards intervention.

-Workshops are held on Thursdays from 8:30 AM to 4:30 PM.
+Workshops are held on Wednesday and Friday from 9:00 AM to 12:30 PM.
 Upon completion of the 28 hours of domestic violence education, participants will receive a YWCA Certificate of Completion for those hours.